TimOps102/HAIT_vikusviewer/README.md

 VIKUS Viewer was designed and developed by Christopher Pietsch.
 The VIKUS Viewer software is based on the visualization code behind [Past Visions](https://github.com/cpietsch/fw4), a collaborative effort by Katrin Glinka, Christopher Pietsch, and Marian Dörk carried out at the University of Applied Sciences Potsdam in the context of the Urban Complexity Lab during the research project VIKUS (2014-2017).
 Related Paper: [Past Visions and Reconciling Views]( http://www.digitalhumanities.org/dhq/vol/11/2/000290/000290.html).
 The T-SNE view has been implemented for the [Sphaera project](https://sphaera.mpiwg-berlin.mpg.de/) with funding from [Chronoi-REM](https://www.berliner-antike-kolleg.org/rem)

-### Notes for the image data

-The image data for the HAIT-VikusViewer is located internally on a HAIT server.
-To allow URLS other than this [GitHubPage](timops102.github.io/HAIT_vikusviewer/) to access the images, the URL to access from must be changed in the .htaccess on the HAIT server.

 ## License